tjguk/networkzero/docs/design-questions.rst

   3) An existing service attempts to unadvertise itself, typically on shutdown.
 This will fail, but that failure can be mitigated by having the unadvertise code run with a timeout and simply warn if there's no response.

+  [**UPDATE** Somewhat relevant: time-to-live (TTL) functionality has been added to adverts.
+  This means that, if a beacon shuts down, its adverts will expire fairly soon and can be replaced by later adverts for the same service.
+Also, an attempt is made to unadvertise when a process shuts down.]

 * We have commands as well as messages.
 Do we need both?